 Volume two contains an English translation of the commentary on the Gospel of Mark, the Gospel of Luke, the Gospel of John, and the Acts of the Apostles.

-Praise for the Commentary on the New Testament from the Talmud and Midrash
+Order all three volumes of the Commentary on the New Testament from the Talmud and Midrash

 One can only hope that Strack and Billerbeck’s comprehensive Commentary will now receive the newfound appreciation it so richly deserves.